Construction of Maximal Functions associated with Skewed Cylinders Generated by Incompressible Flows and Applications: Application to the Navier-Stokes Equations

 \section{Application to the Navier-Stokes Equations}

 In this section, we give an example of how to use the maximal function to bridge between the local study and global results.
-Here we provide an alternative proof for $L ^p$-weak integrability for higher derivative of Navier-Stokes.
+Here we provide an alternative proof for $L ^p$-weak integrability for higher derivatives of 3D Navier-Stokes equations.
 In Proposition 2.2 of \cite{Choi2014} (case $r = 0$), the authors obtained the following local theorem.
+Recall that $B _r$ represents a ball of radius $r$ in $\R ^3$.

 \begin{proposition}[Choi \& Vasseur, 2014] Let $\vp \in \cci (B _1)$ be radial, satisfying $0 \le \vp \le 1$, $\int \vp \d x = 1$, and $\vp \equiv 1$ on $B _\frac12$.
 There exists $\bar \eta > 0$, such that if $v, p \in C ^\infty ((-4, 0) \times \R ^3)$ is a solution to